ChifiSource/Olive.jl/README.md

 pkg> add Olive
 ```
-Alternatively, you could also grab `Unstable`, this will give you the latest developments (`0.0.9`), but some features might be intermittently broken.
+Alternatively, you could also grab `Unstable`, this will give you the latest developments, but some features might be intermittently broken.
 ```julia
 julia> ]
 pkg> add Olive#Unstable